Football in London: Wembley Stadium

 Wembley Stadium, in north-west London, is the national football stadium, and is traditionally the home of the FA Cup Final as well as England's home internationals.
-The old stadium was closed in 2000 in order to be demolished and completely rebuilt, and reopened in 2007; during the closure Cardiff's Millennium Stadium was the venue for cup finals, while England played at various venues around the country.
-Wembley was one of the venues for the 1966 FIFA World Cup and the 1996 European Football Championship, and hosted the final of both tournaments.
+The original stadium of the same name was closed in 2000 in order to be demolished and completely rebuilt, and reopened in 2007; during the closure Cardiff's Millennium Stadium was the venue for cup finals, while England played at various venues around the country.
+Wembley was one of the venues for the 1966 FIFA World Cup, as well as UEFA Euro 1996 and 2020, hosting the final of all three tournaments.
 It also was the venue for the European Cup final in 1968, 1978, 1992, 2011 and 2013.
 With a 90,000-capacity, it is the second largest stadium in Europe.

 Other stadiums

 Most clubs in London have their own stadium, although some clubs share, and some clubs may temporarily take up a tenancy at another's ground due to their own ground being redeveloped.
-The largest operational football stadium in London apart from Wembley is Tottenham Hotspur Stadium, with a capacity of 62,062.
-Other large stadiums include Arsenal's Emirates Stadium (60,704), West Ham United's London Stadium (60,000) and Chelsea's Stamford Bridge (41,798).
+The largest operational football stadium in London apart from Wembley is Tottenham Hotspur Stadium, with a capacity of 62,850.
+Other large stadiums include West Ham United's London Stadium (62,500), Arsenal's Emirates Stadium (60,704) and Chelsea's Stamford Bridge (40,343).
 There are 10 stadiums in London (apart from Wembley) with capacities over 18,000.